 How has your involvement with SVC helped you and your company ?

 I was an early awardee for the SVN (Social Venture Network) Social Innovation Award*, and that gave us a huge jump and visibility and access to investors and so on.
 Of course, we’ve also had so many partners and investors thanks to the organization.
 Two out of three board members of Liberty & Justice were also through SVC, so it’s been a great partnership.
-We’ve also presented at Investor’s Circle, (IC), and met some great people there!
+We’ve also presented at Investor’s Circle, (SVC), and met some great people there!